Betty Ross: Becoming the Red She-Hulk

 In the aftermath of the Leader's attempted takeover, Betty tells Bruce that they are no longer married, since she was declared legally dead and everyone else knows that Bruce had married Caiera.
 But in the last series, the Hulk family defeats Fin Fang Foom.
 Afterwards, Betty and Bruce resume their romantic relationship, but it gets shaky as Bruce becomes obsessed with regaining the power of the Hulk.

 During the "Fear Itself" storyline, the Red She-Hulk traveled to Brazil, along with Spider-Woman, Ms. Marvel, and the Protector, to fight the Hulk, who was transformed into Nul: Breaker of Worlds.
 She later receives an enchanted Asgardian sword from Iron Man and joins the heroes in the final battle against the Serpent and his forces.
 After the battle, the Stark-Asgardian weapons were returned to Asgard to be melted down, but the Red She-Hulk kept her sword.

 Following the "Original Sin" storyline, the Hulk persona emerges as the result of an attempt to assassinate Bruce and efforts to save his life using the Extremis virus.
-This new Hulk, calling himself "Doc Green", decides that gamma-powered superhumans are a threat to humanity that must be eliminated, with Betty being among his victims.
+This new Hulk, calling himself "Doc Green", decides that gamma-powered superhumans are a threat to humanity that must be eliminated.
+Betty is among Green's victims and has her powers removed.

-During the "Civil War II" storyline, Betty Ross was among those who learned about Bruce Banner's death and attended his funeral.

 Becoming the Red Harpy

 In The Immortal Hulk, Bruce Banner visits Betty after his resurrection and explains that he had not contacted her for months due to emotional turmoil.
-As they talked, they were being watched by Bushwacker, an agent of the U.S. Hulk Operations, who had orders to monitor Bruce and possibly kill him.
-Though the Bushwacker was ordered by General Reginald Fortean not to shoot, he ignored the order and fired his gun.
-However, he unintentionally hit Betty in the head.
-Bruce transformed into the Hulk and went after the Bushwacker, but the Hulk was held off by Doc Samson, allowing the Bushwacker to escape.
-When the Hulk and Samson returned to her house, her body was missing.
-It was later revealed that she was transformed into a new version of the Harpy named the Red Harpy.
+As they talk, they are being watched by Bushwacker, an agent of the U.S. Hulk Operations, who has orders to monitor Banner and possibly kill him.
+Bushwacker attempts to kill Banner, but accidentally shoots Betty instead.
+It is later revealed that Betty survived and has transformed into a new version of the Harpy named the Red Harpy.